-If you want to play a game that will feel different to anything else you've played recently, we heartily recommend NieR: Automata as one of the best games for PlayStation 4 right now.
+If you want to play a game that will feel different to anything else you've played recently, we heartily recommend NieR: Automata as one of the best PS4 games right now.

 Though it's a sequel to 2010 game Nier, you don't have to have played the first game to enjoy this one.
 Set in a dystopian future, the story of the game revolves around a war between machines created by alien invaders and the remnants of humanity.
 Humanity has fled Earth to seek refuge on the Moon, but has sent combat droids down to fight for them.

 You play as one of these droids, 2B, accompanied by another droid called 9S.
 Combat in this game is intensely satisfying, the game world is stunning with a huge sense of scale, and the story is strange (sometimes to a fault) but incredibly entertaining.
 You won't be disappointed, trust us.

 PS4 Pro support?
 Yes.
 1080p at 60 fps.

 Night In The Woods